MechaBay

 Military Service

-Cucuruz Doan served as a mobile suit pilot in Zeon’s Earth Attack Force, piloting a customized MS-06F Zaku II.
+Doan served as a mobile suit pilot in Zeon’s Earth Attack Force, piloting a customised MS-06F Zaku II.
 During his service, he participated in combat operations on Earth, killing both enemy soldiers and civilians whilst witnessing and contributing to the One Year War’s brutality.
 He accumulated psychological burdens from his actions in combat that weighed heavily on his conscience.
-Unlike most soldiers who continued fighting or rationalized their actions, Doan was unable to reconcile his role in warfare with his conscience.
+Unlike most soldiers who continued fighting or rationalised their actions, Doan was unable to reconcile his role in warfare with his conscience.

 Desertion and Redemption